shimaore/tough-rate/call_handler.coffee.md

     mark_gateway_as_suspicious = (gateway,router,options) ->
       # Do something to report the gateway as faulty (e.g. set `temporarily_disabled`).
-      router.gateway_manager.mark_gateway_as_suspicious gateway
+      options.statistics.info "Asking the router to mark gateway #{JSON.stringify gateway} as suspicious." router.gateway_manager.mark_gateway_as_suspicious gateway
       # Note that `@` refers to the ongoing call.